-We tend to put ourselves last when it comes to caring for work and others, but I would argue that you need to put yourself first in order to give your best at work and to others.
-You can’t perform your best when you are exhausted, dehydrated, or sick.
+We tend to put ourselves last when it comes to caring for work and others.
+I would argue that you need to put yourself first in order to give your best at work and to others.
+Just like the flight attendants say, put your oxygen mask on before helping others!

-For the last few years, I have really slipped in these areas but I am making a come back!
-I have been going to bed early, starting and ending each day with water, eating healthy, losing weight, going to the gym, and reading.
+A few years ago, I had really slipped in many of these areas but made a commitment to turning it all around.
+I have since lost 27lbs following an online program despite COVID, I’ve been going to bed early, doing my best to start each day at 5 am and end at 5 pm, eating healthy, being more present with my family, and reading.
 I have a long way to go but you know what Lao Tzu says, “The journey of a thousand miles begins with a single step.”

 Tip #7: Own It!

-Own 2019.
-Don’t let 2019 happen to you.
-Instead make things happen for you in 2019.
+If you truly want to be an instructional design goal-getter in 2021, you have to own it.
+Don’t let 2021 happen to you.
+Instead, make things happen for you this year.
 I have always said that you can live your life or let your life live you.
 No matter what, life will happen.
-The decision to make for yourself is whether or not you will be in the driver seat making your life happen or if you will be in the back seat with zero control on the direction your life is going.
+The decision to make for yourself is whether or not you will be in the driver’s seat making your life happen or if you will be in the back seat with zero control over the direction your life is going.

 Look for me in the driver’s seat!
 When I look into the car next to me, I hope to see you in the driver’s seat too.
 VOOM!
 VOOM!

 My Facebook group The Hangout is a great place to add your questions and engage with other instructional designers on different topics related to instructional design, so jump on in and join the conversation.